keatonstrawn/affect_classification_ling_573/README.md

   - File: `src/feature_engineering.py`
   - This file contains methods for generating features for each tweet, including emotional lexicon lookups, embeddings, and normalization.

+- nrc_lex_extension

+  - File: `src/nrc_lex_extension.py`
+  - This file contains the methods for applying emotion scores for each word in an embedding model, therefore extending the range of the nrc_lex feature.

 - Classification

   - File: `src/classification_model.py`